teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Patents are the most expensive option, but provide the most valuable protection.
 Budget about $8,000 for a patent application.
 Patents are slow.
 They take about 3 years to issue on average.
 For an extra fee, the timeframe can be expedited to about 1 year.

 For small mobile games, patents may be too expensive.
 However, studios building truly innovative games can benefit from an investment in a small patent portfolio.
 We discuss [patent law here](/patent-basics), and our [patent services here](/patent-services).

+"During the years 1935 to 1952, Parker Brothers relied primarily on its patents to protect its monopoly of 'Monopoly.'" [*Anti-Monopoly, Inc. v.
+General Mills Fun Group*, 611 F. 2d 296 (9th Cir.
+1979)](https://scholar.google.com/scholar_case?case=4422552636781130392).

 <figure class="half">